Learning by Doing – The Gibbs Reflective Cycle. Also known as the Gibbs Model of Reflection and Gibbs Reflection.

 How Does Gibbs Reflective Cycle Measure Up?

-- The Gibbs model is easy to understand and easy to use.
+- The Gibbs model of reflection is easy to understand and easy to use.

 - Gibbs allows you to learn over time, based on your experiences.